Climate

 Our position

 In order to solve the problem of climate change, we must change the social structures making fossil fuels necessary today.
-This means that we must convert to renewable energy, and that we have to develop and adopt new and clean technology.
+This means that we must phase out fossil fuels, invest in renewable energy and energy reduction and develop and adopt new and clean technology.

 Norway must also show international climate solidarity by providing significant contributions to the development of low carbon societies in other parts of the world.